Easy Smoked Brisket Recipe

 Please enable JavaScript in your browser to complete this form.

-Smoked brisket is complicated.
+A smoked brisket recipe shouldn’t be complicated.
 It’s more about a process than a recipe.
-As professional caterers and authors of a BBQ cookbook, we have smoked hundreds of briskets throughout our careers.
-No two briskets are ever the same, so we developed these milestones on how to smoke brisket perfectly every time no matter where you are in your brisket journey.
+As professional caterers and authors of a popular BBQ cookbook, we have smoked hundreds of briskets throughout our careers.

-Recipe Ingredients
+Smoked Brisket Recipe Ingredients

-• Extra virgin olive oil, for binding
+• Binder – Extra virgin olive oil, for binding which helps the seasoning stick to the brisket.

-What is a Brisket?
+What Is Brisket?

-A raw brisket on a sheet pan
+A raw brisket on a sheet pan.

 Looking down at the flat side of a prime rated brisket.

-Marbling is the term used for the intramuscular connective tissue, or fat.
-The marbling of the entire cut is going to dictate a large part of the cooking experience.
 In order to get that rendering for a juicy tender meat morsel, you have to make sure that the brisket you are buying is of the highest quality you can afford with good marbling.

-• Grass Fed – Not as ideal for smoking because most often it has very little intramuscular fat, therefore it won’t break down into tender meat.
+• Grass Fed – Not as ideal for smoking because, most often, it has very little intramuscular fat.
+Therefore, it won’t break down into tender meat.

 • USDA Rated – Select, Choice, or Prime are your USDA-rated beef options.
 You can see more on the difference in our article on Choice vs Prime beef.
 We recommend you buy Choice or Prime if selecting a USDA-rated brisket.